Do you want to run a fencing event? Here are the things you need to consider:

 You need to check that fencers are representing affiliated clubs.
 If you are using the membership platform to accept entries this is automatically done – if you are using a different system you should manually check your lists here.

-What kind of environment are you creating for your participants?
 How will you communicate expected behaviour to participants and at the venue?
-Posters are a great eye catching way to educate people, you can also use barriers and accreditation to control the risks around this.
+Posters are a great eye-catching way to educate people, you can also use barriers and accreditation to control the risks around this.
 Coaches should be checked on the BF coaching register before being given any accreditation to specific fields of play.
 At all compete level (including all ranking) competitions the codes of conduct for fencers, coaches and parents must be clearly displayed.

 It is most likely you will be responsible for the risk assessment and will need to liaise with the venue on this.
 A Risk Assessment may have been undertaken for a previous event at the same venue and it is worth obtaining a copy of this to provide a starting point for your event.